hpcgarage/intrepyddguide/language.md

-See the links at the bottom of the [Intrepydd README page](README.md) for additional information, including built-in functions and libraries, Jupyter-based tutorials and the Getting Started page with details on system setup for programming in Intrepydd.
+See the links at the bottom of the [Intrepydd README page](README.md) for additional information, including built-in functions and libraries, Jupyter-based tutorials and the Recommended steps in using the Intrepydd v0.2 release.

 ### Data Types